tardis-sn/tardis/docs/development/code_quality.rst

 Code Quality Guidelines
 ***********************

 Code quality ensures that new developers will have an easier time understanding what previous developers have written.
-Hence, in an open-source software like TARDIS, writing quality code is very essential.
+Hence, in an open-source software like TARDIS, writing quality code is essential.
 Quoting from `this RealPython article <https://realpython.com/python-code-quality>`_, a high-quality code is identified by:

-- **It does what it is supposed to do** - code should obviously perform the functionality it is written for.
+- **It does what it is supposed to do** - code should perform the functions that it is written for.

 - **It does not contain defects or problems** - things shouldn't break on edge cases and defects should throw exceptions instead of causing unwanted behavior.